Steve Hawkins: Western Michigan University

 Hawkins was named head coach at Western Michigan University on May 1, 2003, following the departure of head coach Robert McCullum to South Florida.
 Hawkins had served as an assistant coach on the WMU staff for the previous three seasons.

 Under Hawkins, the Broncos have finished no worse than 3rd in the Mid-American Conference West Division.
 The team captured both the MAC regular season championship and conference tournament championship in 2003–04.
 That squad eventually fell to Vanderbilt in the opening round of the 2004 NCAA Men's Division I Basketball Tournament.

 Following the 2004–05 season, the Broncos participated in the 2005 National Invitation Tournament.

 In 2005 Hawkins was a finalist for the head coaching job at DePaul University that eventually went to Jerry Wainwright.
 He has also received head coaching offers from the University of San Francisco (2004), the University of Nevada, and Southern Methodist University.
 He also received interest from Bradley University and Loyola-Chicago.

 In July 2007, Hawkins was hospitalised for three days following a seizure in his office.

 Following the 2007–08 basketball season, Hawkins was very critical of the post season basketball tournaments.
 Despite a 20-win season and a MAC West Division title, WMU was passed over for post season play, including the new College Basketball Invitational.

 Following the 2010–11 basketball season, Hawkins coached the Broncos in the 2011 CollegeInsider.com Tournament.
 After a victory in the opening round against Tennessee Tech, the Broncos fell in the second round to MAC rival Buffalo.

 Following the 2012-13 basketballs season, Hawkins and Broncos participated in the 2013 College Basketball Invitational.
 They won their first 2 games before falling to George Mason in the semifinals.

 The 2013-14 Broncos were one of the most successful of Hawkins' tenure, with a Rainbow Classic Championship, a MAC regular season championship, and a MAC tournament championship.
 The team made the NCAA tournament, where as a #14 seed they fell in the opening round to #3 seed Syracuse by a score of 77-53.
 Following the season, Hawkins was named the 2014 MAC Men's Basketball Coach of the Year.

 On Wednesday, March 11, 2020, Western Michigan announced Hawkins would not return, ending his 17-year run as head coach.

+Quincy University (second stint)

+On March 9, 2022, Hawkins was hired as head coach of the Quincy Hawks men's basketball team.
+On April 15, 2024, Hawkins resigned as head coach to explore another opportunity.

+Southern Illinois University

+On April 15, 2024, Hawkins was hired as an assistant coach of the Southern Illinois Salukis men's basketball team under head coach Scott Nagy.